 Join the lab!

-We are always looking for highly-motivated students to join our lab.
+We are always looking for highly motivated students to join our lab.

 Graduate Students

 Graduate students interested in joining the lab should contact me directly to discuss their interests, as well as submit an application to Southern Illinois University’s graduate program through the Zoology Department.
 I encourage my students to collaborate with me on existing projects and study systems, as well as develop their own research interests.
 I am willing to advise students working in other areas so long as their questions are close enough to my own areas of expertise.
-I strongly believe in creating a mentoring environment that encourages students to follow their passions, while developing creative solutions to outstanding ecology and evolutionary problems.
-In this role, a mentor must first develop a relationship with students, promoting a strong scientific background while guiding their research programs in interesting and feasible manners to provide an environment that best develops independent and critical thinking.
+I strongly believe in creating a mentoring environment that encourages students to follow their passions while developing creative solutions to outstanding ecology and evolutionary problems.
+In this role, a mentor must first develop a relationship with students, promoting a strong scientific background while guiding their research programs in interesting and feasible ways to provide an environment that best develops independent and critical thinking.
 It is with this balance of freedom and guidance that graduate students will succeed.
 Students who take an independent path to a graduate project will generally need to pick up skills that cannot be provided by any single lab, and it is the role of the mentor to help steer them towards appropriate expertise and to instill in them the confidence to learn new approaches that may seem daunting at first glance.

 More info on graduate programs and courses: http://zoology.siu.edu/_common/documents/grad-classes.pdf